THE PARENTING DARE BLOG

 Parents, hear me: how you, as the parent, handle your child’s fall from grace will greatly affect your child.
 It is the single most defining aspect in their relationship with you and their journey out of addiction.
 If you tell them things like, “How could you do this?
 I cannot believe you, I’m so disappointed in you,” etc., your reaction will cause worse effect than the actual porn use.

 From that moment on, our family dynamic changed.
 There was this dip into authenticity that I had never before seen from my parents.
 Mom asked real, intentional questions to all the kids.
 Much more than the typical, “Heyyyy how was school todayyyy.”
 It was more like, “Hey.
 You.
 Why do you think kids send nudes so often?”
-It was radical.

 But I still couldn’t figure out why I couldn’t stop my habit.
 I wasn’t fully transparent with mom yet so she never knew the extent of it but I still felt chained back.